2026 Speakers Bureau Library

 Reimagining Your Lawn

-Synopsis: With our changing climate and lifestyle, the typical suburban lawn has become costly to maintain in terms of time and money spent.
-This presentation covers how we got to the modern ‘putting green’ lawn model and explores alternatives that are more sustainable and may be better suited to the way you live today.
+Are you thinking about transforming your lawn to save time and money?
+Learn how we got to the modern ‘putting green’ lawn, and explore more sustainable alternatives that may be better suited to the way you live today.

 The Science of Rain Gardens